Thunder vs. Suns odds, prediction, time: 2026 NBA playoff picks, April 27 best bets by proven model

 SportsLine's model reveals its Oklahoma City Thunder vs. Phoenix Suns Game 4 picks

 The top-seeded Oklahoma City Thunder look to complete the four-game sweep when they visit the eighth-seeded Phoenix Suns in Game 4 of their Western Conference first-round playoff matchup on Monday night.
 Oklahoma City took a commanding 3-0 lead on Thursday with a 121-109 win.
 The Thunder (64-18), the defending NBA champions, are 31-10 on the road this season, including playoffs.
 The Suns (45-37), who finished second in the Pacific Division, are 26-17 on their home court, including the postseason.
-Jalen Williams (hamstring) is out for Oklahoma City.
+Jalen Williams (hamstring) is out for OKC.
+Jordan Goodwin (calf) is questionable for Phoenix, while Mark Williams (foot) is out.

 Tipoff from Mortgage Matchup Center in Phoenix is set for 9:30 p.m.
 ET.
-The Thunder lead the all-time postseason series 15-13, and have won each of the past five playoff meetings.
-The Thunder are 10.5-point favorites in the latest Thunder vs. Suns odds from FanDuel Sportsbook, while the over/under for total points scored is 213.5.
+OKC is a 10.5-point favorite in the latest Thunder vs. Suns odds from FanDuel Sportsbook, while the over/under for total points scored is 214.5.
 Before making any Suns vs. Thunder picks, check out the Thunder vs. Suns predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second full week of the 2026 NBA playoffs on a sizzling 25-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.